vdabravolski/detectron2-sagemaker/README.md

 `ENV TORCH_CUDA_ARCH_LIST="Kepler;Kepler+Tesla;Maxwell;Maxwell+Tegra;Pascal;Volta;Turing"`

 ## Distributed training on COCO2017 dataset
 See `d2_byoc_coco2017_training.ipynb` for end-to-end example of how to train your Detectron2 model on Sagemaker.
-Currently implementation supports both multi-node and multi-GPU training on Sagemaker distributed cluster.
+Current implementation supports both multi-node and multi-GPU training on Sagemaker distributed cluster.

 ### Training cluster config
 - To define parameters of your distributed training cluster, use Sagemaker Estimator configuration: